davidmalcolm/pygccjit/README.rst

 Caveats
 ^^^^^^^
-* These are currently very bare-bones, only wrapping enough of the API to get the demo to work.
+* Most of the API is wrapped, but not all.

 * Currently the ctypes hack forces all functions to be of type: